linneman/solitaire/README.md

 # Solver for the Game of Solitaire in Clojure

+## MODIFIED: This is the ClojureSript version
+This is a slightly modified version of Otto Linnemanns orginal Peg solitaire implementation in pure Clojure.
+I made minimal changes to make it compileable as _ClojureScript_.
+The resulting JavaScript file `solitaire.js` is runnable under [node](http://nodejs.org).
+Don't expect the same runtime performance as the original version though. /jramb

+Compile it using

+    cljsc src '{:optimizations :simple :pretty-print true :target :nodejs :output-to "solitaire.js"}'

+The output `solitaire.js` has been included in the repository.
+Currently ClojureScript+node does not seem to work correctly with advanced optimizations.
+I noticed that command line parameters do not work in advanced mode.
+Unsure about other functionality.

+After compiling you can run it using

+    node solitaire.js

+Have fun!

+*The rest of this readme still applies to the original version.*

+## Introduction

 > "Peg solitaire is  a board game for one player  involving movement of pegs on a board with holes.
 Some sets  use marbles in a board with indentations.
 The game is known simply as Solitaire  in the United Kingdom where the card